freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-70.english.md

 ## Description
 <section id='description'>

 Use the `style` function to set the `cursor` to `pointer`.
-This style added on the different elements will a visual indicator for hover events you will add later.
+This style added on the circle elements will be a visual indicator for hover events you will add later.
 </section>

 ## Instructions